outpostHQ/website/content/reference/utilities/trigger.md

 </nu-pane>
 ```

-The user action (click on the button) is required to activate control action.
+The user action (click on the button) is required to activate the control action.

 Control with trigger: